andreyputilovmaterial/AA-revival/README.md

 All these scripts can be added to your workflow programmatically.
 It no longer requires pressing any button in Excel manually, all steps can be called programmatically.

+Scripts do not have to be in one folder.
+That .py bundle should probably be moved somewhere to ./Includes, or to some other subfolder.

 ## Runtimes ##
 Runtimes are super fast.
 Validation takes 1 second.
+Map reload takes up to \~10 minutes.
 601_SavPrep.mrs takes couple minutes to run.
-Then, 602_SavCreate.dms takes ~40-90 minutes to produce a 5 GB SPSS.
+Then, 602_SavCreate.dms takes \~40-90 minutes to produce a 5 GB SPSS.

 ## Why this was created ##
 As I see, in trackers with big size of data, Flatout can't handle generating SPSS and can't allocate enough memory and process the file.